Wildsong/telegram/README.md

 If you have set up .env correctly you should see some messages appear on your phone including one text, one map, and a picture from the Cleveland Art Museum collection.

+## Healthcheck

+The scripts healthcheck.py
+is currently tuned for my servers, it checks file mount points and urls from lists that are embedded in it.

+If run with "-v" it generates a report on everything it's checked.
+It will always generate an error report if anything fails.
+It sends the report via Telegram and "print", the intention is to run it regularly from crontab and it will generate both messages and emails.

+FIXME -- I might make it more general purpose someday.
+A YAML file, those are popular.
+Or JSON.

 ## Docs